jcn363/MintMind/README.md

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the [jcn363t Open Source Code of Conduct](https://opensource.jcn363t.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.jcn363t.com/codeofconduct/faq/) or contact [opencode@jcn363t.com](mailto:opencode@jcn363t.com) with any additional questions or comments.

 ## License

-Copyright (c) Microsoft Corporation.
+Copyright (c) jcn363t Corporation.
 All rights reserved.

 Licensed under the [MIT](LICENSE.txt) license.